THE NIBBLE (TM) - Great Finds for Foodies (tm)

 BOLOGNESE SAUCE

-Ragù alla bolognese (pronounced rah-GOO ah-lah boe-loe-NYAY-zee, also known as Bolognese sauce) is a tomato-based sauce made with ground pork, beef and pancetta.
+Ragù alla bolognese (pronounced rah-GOO ah-lah boe-loe-NYAY-zee), as it is known in Italy, is a tomato-based sauce made with ground pork, beef and pancetta.

 BOW TIE PASTA